CCheukKa/CCheukKa/Journal.md

 ### 26-11-2022
 #### Smartwatch: Sleep 3
 > Today is the first day I woke up to a normal sleep chart.
 There is actually a rhythm to my stages of sleep and a normal period length of ~90 minutes.
 From the graph, I can actually see and tell when I finished all my deep sleep.
 Surprisingly, I actually never went back to deep sleep after I was done, instead brief periods of being awake took its place.
 I actually woke up in the awake stage too, although it didn't seem to help with the tiredness as much as I thought it would.
 I had a good 7-hour-and-40-minute sleep too, despite it being completely off a normal circadian rhythm.

+### 30-11-2022
+#### Biomechanics quiz 3
+> As per usual, I didn't really start revising until quite late.
+Anyway, the syllabus material isn't really too friendly, with all its variables and symbols.
+The funny thing is, I have no idea why the lecture notes/ textbook felt the need to use a whole set of different greek letters to address the same quantity while most of them have the same/ similar equations.
+That was quite a confusing mess to have to wrap my head around.
+Another thing about these quizzes are that we are not allowed to bring in cheat sheets or anything (for a physics quiz!).
+That is genuinely rather ridiculous in my book.
+It's not like bringing cheat sheets would allow some sort of exploit.
+Granted, they have provided some sort of brief formula list, but that is not nearly enough at all.
+I think I have mentioned it before, but the one thing I hate most is having to memorise shit.
+The subject itself really isn't that difficult, and I would like to think I did pretty well in the quiz.
+However, I have remembered one crucial equation incorrectly, and I think it had costed me an entire question.
+Utter ridiculousness.
+I guess this also shed light on how much I actually relied on good cheat sheets, but that's besides the point.
+So yeah, I don't really have high hopes on this one.